Where do we go from here?

-The purpose of Alberta Home Care is to keep the person with dementia in his or her home for as long as possible before being transferred to a Supportive Living or Long-term Care facility.
 The duration of the home care services depends on many factors including the state and progression of the illness and the availability of a caregiver living in the home.
-The Home Care Regulations, written by Alberta Health, provide a good description of the available services.
-They can be divided into the following main categories, each of which includes one or more of the subcategories:
+According to the regulations, the services can be divided into the following main categories, each of which includes one or more of the subcategories:

 - Health Care Service